joshtynjala/actionscript-3.0-developers-guide/security/shared-objects.md

 `secure` parameter of the `SharedObject.getLocal()` method or the `SharedObject.getRemote()` method results in a SecurityError exception.

-The choice of a shared object store is based on a SWF file’s origin URL.
+The choice of a shared object store is based on a SWF file's origin URL.
 This is true even in the two situations where a SWF file does not originate from a simple URL: import loading and dynamic loading.
 Import loading refers to the situation where you load a SWF file with the `LoaderContext.securityDomain` property set to `SecurityDomain.currentDomain`.
-In this situation, the loaded SWF file will have a pseudo-URL that begins with its loading SWF file’s domain and then specifies its actual origin URL.
+In this situation, the loaded SWF file will have a pseudo-URL that begins with its loading SWF file's domain and then specifies its actual origin URL.
 Dynamic loading refers to the loading of a SWF file using the `Loader.loadBytes()` method.
-In this situation, the loaded SWF file will have a pseudo-URL that begins with its loading SWF file’s full URL followed by an integer ID.
-In both the import loading and dynamic loading cases, a SWF file’s pseudo-URL can be examined using the `LoaderInfo.url` property.
+In this situation, the loaded SWF file will have a pseudo-URL that begins with its loading SWF file's full URL followed by an integer ID.
+In both the import loading and dynamic loading cases, a SWF file's pseudo-URL can be examined using the `LoaderInfo.url` property.
 The pseudo-URL is treated exactly like a real URL for the purposes of choosing a shared object store.
 You can specify a shared object `localPath` parameter that uses part or all of the pseudo-URL.

 Users and administrators can elect to disable the use of _third-party shared objects_ .
-This is the usage of shared objects by any SWF file that is executing in a web browser, when that SWF file’s origin URL is from a different domain than the URL shown in the browser’s address bar.
+This is the usage of shared objects by any SWF file that is executing in a web browser, when that SWF file's origin URL is from a different domain than the URL shown in the browser's address bar.
 Users and administrators may choose to disable third-party shared object usage for reasons of privacy, wishing to avoid cross-domain tracking.
 In order to avoid this restriction, you may wish to ensure that any SWF file using shared objects is loaded only within